inbo/tutorials/content/tutorials/spatial_variograms/index.md

 *Cognitive Dissonance Warning:*
 because we binned the data above, we now need to fit a function through the bins to interpolate the space in between.
-Even more of a paradox is that we will not use that model to predict any values; it just models semivariance, anyways.
+Even more of a paradox is that we will not use that model here to predict any values; it just models semivariance, anyways.

 There are some general convenience wrappers for classical regression.
 However, [base-r `optim` does all we need](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/optim) (*sometimes*).
 There are [other libraries](https://cran.r-project.org/web/views/Optimization.html).

-We choose between well-known "Nelder-Mead" optimization algorithm (Nelder and Mead 1965), or the more versatile ["L-BFGS-B"](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) Byrd et al. (1995).
+We choose between well-known "Nelder-Mead" optimization algorithm (Nelder and Mead 1965), or the more versatile ["L-BFGS-B"](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) (Zhu et al. 1997; Byrd et al. 1995).
 They are interchangeable to some degree, yet the latter allows to define logical parameter boundaries to facilitate optimization convergence.

 ``` r